 But a painting holiday isn’t the only form of artistic retreat that you might choose.
 There are retreats for just about any kind of creative activity, whether that’s visual art, poetry, scriptwriting, filmmaking, woodworking or just about anything else.
 There’ll typically be some excursions and evening activities, but the focus is on your chance to get away from it all and express your creativity.

-If you like the sound of this, but it seems a bit slow-paced for you, you might want to consider Oxford Royale Academy courses such as Film Academy or Introduction to Fashion and Textile Design, both of which combine elements of the artistic retreat with a vocational focus so you can put your new skills to use.
-Similarly, courses such as Photography and Sketching (part of New Perspectives) allow you to combine a creative option with academic study.
+If you like the sound of this, but it seems a bit slow-paced for you, you might want to consider Oxford Royale Academy courses such as Film Academy or Architecture and Design, both of which combine elements of the artistic retreat with a vocational focus so you can put your new skills to use.
+Similarly, courses such as Creative Arts allow you to combine a creative option with academic study.

 5. English-language study